thalescr/multiple-django-server-deploy-script/README.md

 Copy the `deploy.sh` script inside your Django project folder.
 The project folder has to be inside your user folder (e.g. `/home/my-linux-user/`).

-Ensure you have all requirements installed and updated in your system and run the following command:
+Ensure you have all requirements installed and updated in your system and you deleted any previous virtual environment.
+Then run the following command:

 ```
 ./deploy.sh [SITE NAME] [DOMAIN] [USER]